difference between n type and p type

 A P-type semiconductor is a material that has been doped with impurities that introduce holes into the material.
 These impurities are usually elements from the 3rd column of the periodic table, such as boron or aluminum.
 These impurities have only three electrons in their outer shell, which creates a “hole” in the material that can easily accept an electron.
 When these holes combine with the electrons in the semiconductor material, they form a positively charged region.

-See also difference between chow mein and noodles
+See also difference between matrix and determinants

 In a P-type semiconductor, the majority of charge carriers are holes, and the minority carriers are electrons.
 P-type semiconductors are commonly used in electronic devices such as diodes and transistors.